FailAcademy/learning/wdp-vancouver/_slides/week-03/03-gulp.md

 We'll see that our `node_modules` directory can get quite large, and there's also no need to version-control other people's packages (presumably, they are doing this on their end).

-With an up-to-date `package.json` file, amother dev can simply download our project files, run `npm install`, and automatically install all of the project dependencies from the npm plugin repository.
+With an up-to-date `package.json` file, another dev can simply download our project files, run `npm install`, and automatically install all of the project dependencies from the npm plugin repository.
 Magic!

 ---
 class: center, middle